Original score for alto, tenor and bass soloists and SATTBB choir.

 My parents came to the hospital to see their first grandchild that same evening.
 They were very excited.
 My Dad had been all round town looking for a perfect gift for his little granddaughter and only had eyes for pink!

 Andrew's first performance went extremely well.
 He was able to record it for me.
 I was in hospital for 6 days following the birth (able to recover while the midwives looked after the baby and gradually taught me how to do it.
 What luxury that was then, leaving me with special memories of Anna's first days).

 Probably, Anna's first experience of her Dad's Music was O Magnum Mysterium.

-I typeset this work from the handwritten score many years later and also created, from the AATTBB original, a SSAATB version.
+I typeset this work from the handwritten score many years after those early performances and also created, from the AATTBB original, a SSAATB version of all movements except the Gloria.
+(We called this version of the Mass Missa Brevis.)
 This was around the time when our daughters' music teacher, Heather Fairs, retired.
-Paula, Katy Pickford and I sang the Motet at Heather's retirement dinner.
+Paula, Katy Pickford and I sang the Motet in my newly typeset (SSA) version at Heather's retirement dinner.

 I feel so thrilled that this Motet and Mass, first performed on the birth day of our first daughter, Anna, is still being kept alive by Paula, our second daughter!

 We would love to hear about your experience.
 Please share it here!